Kenneth R. Mackie

 biography

 Hello!
-I am a graduating PhD in the Department of Political Science at Florida State University, and soon to be Assistant Professor of Political Science at Fitchburg State University.
+I am a Visiting Assistant Professor of Political Science at Fitchburg State University and recent graduate of Florida State University.
 My primary research focuses on the dynamic politics of climate change policy, specifically the interplay between public attitudes and party position-taking.
 I am also active in research on state-level policy in substantive areas including election science and administration, education, federalism, and race/ethnicity politics.
 I am also very interested in the areas of political behavior, psychology, and communication, particularly in understanding polarization (affective & ideological) with hopes of uncovering ways to (1) overcome rising levels of polarization and/or (2) circumvent polarization to prevent gridlock on important policy areas and improve representation (more below)

-My peer-reviewed work has been published or forthcoming in the journals (1) Publius: The Journal of Federalism (2) Polity, and (3) Educational Policy.
-As someone who deeply believes in the value of public scholarship, over the last six years I have had the honor of serving as a research fellow at the LeRoy Collins Institute, a nonpartisan policy organization which studies and promotes creative solutions to policy issues facing the people of Florida.
-I have contributed to the production of multiple technical reports on topics from charter schools to resegregation of public schools to local-state relations during COVID-19, and recently contributed to the 2020 Florida Election Report.
+My peer-reviewed work has been published in the journals (1) Publius: The Journal of Federalism (2) Polity, and (3) Educational Policy.
+As someone who deeply believes in the value of public scholarship, for six years I had the honor of serving as a research fellow at the LeRoy Collins Institute, a nonpartisan policy organization which studies and promotes creative solutions to policy issues facing the people of Florida.
+I have contributed to the production of multiple technical reports on topics from charter schools to resegregation of public schools to local-state relations during COVID-19, and recently contributed to the 2020 Florida Election Report and 2022 Florida Election Report.

 education